 As is our wont, we depart here from our usual practice of commenting on eminent domain and land use events, to comment on what’s going on in the news about the — Oh my God! — unprecedented but wicked, wicked practice of separating children from their parents when the latter are detained after crossing the border illegally, and charged with violating laws that control entering the US.
 In fact, such lamentations are BS — the treatment of those illegal aliens is no different than the treatment of domestic criminal defendants and their children.
 See Shaila Dewan, Young Children Taken From Their Parents: It Doesn’t Just Happen to Immigrants, NY Times, 6/23/18, at p.
 A14.

 The story roiling the country has been that when those who enter the US illegally with children are separated from them when they are arrested, that is an act of gratuitous cruelty.
-Particularly when the children, poor babies, are left to the tender mercies of juvenile authorities, social welfare departments and foster homes.
+Particularly when the children, poor babies, are left to the tender mercies of juvenile authorities, social welfare departments, and foster homes.
 But we haven’t seen any protesters volunteering to take those children into their own homes.
-The fact is, however, that in spite of the turmoil there is nothing new, unusual or cruel about it.
+Sometimes, you could come across a criminal attorney trying to help them.
+The fact is, however, that in spite of the turmoil there is nothing new, unusual, or cruel about it.
 It has always been a routine practice in criminal cases, for the simple reason that you can’t imprison young children and you can’t give incarcerated law breakers a free pass just because they have young children.
 In the words of Ivar Lacis, a criminal defense lawyer, in a letter to the editor in the Wall Street Journal of 6/23-24/18:

 “As an attorney I don’t understand the current outrage.
 [In such cases] parents have been separated, are being separated, and will continue to be separated from the minor children by the criminal justice system.
 Why should there be an exception for noncitizens who have been arrested for the crime of illegally entering the U.S.?”